Shohei Ohtani, Cody Bellinger among 7 to get qualifying offers as 168 free agents hit the market

 In a sign of the relative weakness of the free agent class, half as many players received qualifying offers as last year.
 Qualifying offers began after the 2012 season, and 10 of 124 offers have been accepted.

-Ohtani heads a free agent class that also includes starting pitchers Eduardo Rodriguez and Jordan Montgomery, along with Nola, Snell and Gray plus Japanese star Yoshinobu Yamamoto, who is not attached to draft-pick compensation.
+Ohtani heads a free agent class that also includes starting pitchers Eduardo Rodriguez and Jordan Montgomery, along with Nola, Snell, Gray and Japanese star Yoshinobu Yamamoto, who is not attached to draft-pick compensation.

 Among the 169 players who became free agents, Milwaukee’s Colin Rea was the only one to re-sign during the five-day period for exclusive negotiations with a former club.
 He agreed to a $4.5 million, one-year contract.